xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 The prior predictive distribution, the posterior distribution, the posterior predictive distribution, the log likelihood, and even the input data are all numerical quantities that need to be captured and ordered to facilitate analysis.

-Often these arrays need to be passed to specialized functions in order to check for MCMC convergence, model comparison, or getting summaries from the target distribution.
+Often these arrays need to be passed to specialized functions in order to check for Markov Chain Monte Carlo (MCMC) convergence, model comparison, or getting summaries from the target distribution.

 And once the individual statistician has completed their work, they may either want to save it to disk, or share it with a colleague.

 ## The Modern PPL designer

 Now consider a PPL designer.
-PPL designers typically want to focus on model building and inference: graph representation, samplers, symbolic differentiation speed and stability...
+PPL designers typically want to focus on model building and inference: graph representation, samplers, symbolic differentiation speed and stability.
-However for their PPL to be useful they must ensure users have easy access to diagnostics, visualizations, and model criticism tools.
+However for their PPL to be useful they must ensure that users have easy access to diagnostics, visualizations, and model criticism tools.
-Suddenly the scope of their codebase grows, and duplicative functionality now exists across the open source Bayesian ecosystem
+Suddenly the scope of their codebase grows, and duplicative functionality now exists across the open source Bayesian ecosystem.

 ## Life before az.InferenceData